-As the oldest law firm in continuous practice in the United States, Howard, Kohn, Sprague & FitzGerald has a rich tradition of service to clients, the public and Connecticut's legal community since its founding in 1786.
+As one of the oldest law firms in continuous practice in the United States, Howard, Kohn, Sprague & FitzGerald has a rich tradition of service to clients, the public and Connecticut's legal community since its founding in 1786.
 The firm's goal remains the same today as it was from the beginning - to provide clients with sound legal advice and excellence in advocacy with competitive services of the highest quality, ethics and integrity.

 1786 - 1932

 Enoch Perkins - Perkins & Perkins et al

 In 1786 Enoch Perkins began what has become the oldest law firm in continuous practice in the United States, and his original law practice shingle is one of the firm's most prized heirlooms.
 In 1820 Enoch's son Thomas joined his father's law practice.
 Thomas Perkins married Mary Foote Beecher, daughter of Rev. Lyman Beecher and sister of author Harriet Beecher Stowe.
 In 1855 Thomas Perkins's son Charles expanded the firm's litigation practice and became widely recognized as one of the State Capital's finest trial lawyers.

 Charles Perkins also became a close friend and legal counselor to Samuel Clemens, known to most by his pen name Mark Twain.
 In 1889 Charles Perkins' son Arthur continued the Perkins family stewardship of the firm until his death in 1932.
 Arthur Perkins also was a founding member of the Appalachian Trail Association and became known as the "Father of the Appalachian Trail," which spans from Georgia to Maine.